 Are you interested in knowing about the latest web development statistics?

-We will answer heaps of questions, revealing all the ins and outs so that you can learn more about the web development industry.
+We will answer many questions, revealing all the ins and outs so you can learn more about the web development industry.

 Maybe you’re considering becoming a web developer or starting a web development agency?

 That’s when these stats will come in handy, helping you make the final decision.

 But we’ll answer the most common question, “Are web developers still in demand?”

 - How Many Web Developers Are There?